gaurang157/glook/README.md

-# g-view: Global Auto EDA
+# G-View: Global Auto EDA

 g-view is a Python library that provides a graphical user interface (GUI) for Automated Exploratory Data Analysis (Auto EDA).
 With g-view, you can easily visualize and analyze your dataset's characteristics, distributions, and relationships.